 I started by selecting my top 8 photos for consideration to sell on their site.
 Now more work.

-Once I selected all the keywords and categories for each of the 8 photos, I clicked “Submit” to have their team review my photos with those keywords.
-The idea is you’re not using unrelated keywords, have proper photo release forms if you have people (yup, upload those too), categorizing the photos correctly, and the photos are of high enough quality.
+Once I selected all the keywords and categories for each of my 8 photos, I clicked “Submit” to have their team review my photos with those specific keywords.
+The idea is you’re not using unrelated keywords, have the necessary photo release forms if you’re including people (yup, upload those too), categorizing the photos correctly, and the photos are high enough quality.

-However the other 6 photos were approved!
+However, the other 6 photos were approved!
 These are the best photos I’ve ever taken right here.
 If you agree, feel free to purchase them, but I have no idea what you’d use them for.
 I just like them.
-Lol

 Day 10 – Sell Stock Photo, Check!

 Someone liked my photo and bought it!
-I’m not sure who it was, but I made my first sale on Shutterstock for my “dock” photo I took in New Zealand.
-Maybe it was my mother, she’s still has my Macaroni drawings from 1st grade.
-I don’t know.
+I’m not sure who it was, but I made my first sale on Shutterstock for my “dock” photo taken in New Zealand.
+Maybe it was my mother, she still has my crayon drawings from 1st grade.

 I can see how other people may use this as a stock image though.
 It’s very calming.
-The only thing missing are some kids running off the end, into the water.
+The only thing missing is some kids running off the end, into the water.

 So finding the right keywords for your photos makes ALL THE DIFFERENCE.
 You should be spending 30 min on keyword research for each photo and don’t be afraid to look at your competitor keywords on similar images.